 Ease of Set Up

 Despite the size of this stove, it is very easy to set up.
-While much heavier than all the compact stoves, this contender is still 17 pounds lighter than our Top Pick for Group Cooking, the 47 pound Camp Chef Pro 60X.
-At 30 pounds, the Stansport is noticeably more manageable to lug around and requires only screwing the legs into place and attaching the fuel hose to be ready to go.
+At 30 pounds, the Stansport is a manageable weight to lug around and requires only screwing the legs into place and attaching the fuel hose to be ready to go.
 And if you're setting up on a table or tailgate, you don't need to bother with the legs at all, making the whole process lighter and more straightforward.

 Ease of Care

-The Outdoor is one of our top picks for ease of care due to its open and airy design.
-Most of the other stoves we tested have a drip tray of some kind under the burners that naturally collects dropped food bits.
-With this stove, anything you spill will simply fall through to the ground (which could be seen as a pro or a con depending on what environment you are in).
-Additionally, this model is painted completely black, so it just doesn't show dirt and grime as easily.
+This is one of our top picks for ease of care due to its open and airy design.
+Most of the other stoves we tested have a drip tray of some kind under the burners that collects dropped food bits.
+With this one, anything you spill will simply fall through to the ground (which could be seen as a pro or a con depending on what environment you are in).
+Additionally, this model is painted entirely black, so it doesn't show dirt and grime very readily.
 The only complaint we have concerning the paint job is that, when new, it off-gasses some nasty smelling chemicals as it burns through the initial layers of paint.
 Definitely not pleasant when preparing food, but also something that we understand is temporary.
-We would recommend running the burners on full blast without food for a bit when the stove is new to help mitigate this.
+We recommend running the burners on full blast without food for a bit when the stove is new to help mitigate this.

-This model measures 30.75 x 15.75 x 6.75 inches with the legs removed.
-While it's not nearly as cumbersome as the Camp Chef Pro 60X, it's still a very large stove and you will need to be able to accommodate both the stove and a large propane tank in your vehicle and at your campsite.
+This stove measures 30.75 x 15.75 x 6.75 inches without legs.
+While it's not nearly as cumbersome as other freestanding models, it's still a huge stove, and you will need to be able to accommodate both the stove and a large propane tank in your vehicle and at your campsite.
 But, if you're planning to cook for a large group, this is arguably a completely reasonable and desirable trade-off.

-This stove has increased in price quite a lot over the time we've had it in our test suite.
-It's still a pretty decent value, but not nearly as much as it used to be.
-And when you consider that the Explorer 2-Burner is almost identical and performs better in several areas while also being way cheaper?
+The Outdoor has increased in price over the time we've had it in our test suite.
+It's still a pretty decent value, but not nearly as much as it used to be, and when you consider that other almost identical models perform better while also being cheaper?
 Well… it's hard to justify choosing this one.
 But if you find the Stansport Outdoor on sale for a price that feels fair, we say go for it.

 This is a nice stove with a sturdy design that cooks quickly and professionally.
-If you are someone that regularly cooks for a lot of people and your cookware tends to be large and burly, this is a great stove to consider purchasing.
+If you are someone that regularly prepares camp dinner for a lot of people and your cookware tends to be large and burly, this is a great stove to consider purchasing.
 It's easy to set up and even easier to keep clean.
-Be prepared to be on your toes if there's a lot of wind and you're trying to simmer something though, as this was one area of weakness we did experience.
-Also of note is the height of this stove, several of our taller testers felt that the cooking surface was awkwardly low when set up on the legs.
+Be prepared to be on your toes if there's a lot of wind and you're trying to simmer something, though, as this is one notable area of weakness.
+Also worth mentioning is the height of this stove: several of our taller testers feel that the cooking surface is awkwardly low when set up on the legs.